curioussavage/reddit-mobile/readme.md

 ### Configuring your dev envirnoment

 Create a file in the root called `start.sh` and make it executable `chmod +x start.sh`.
-This file is automatically ignore by git and you can use it to start the server instead of `npm run`.
+This file is automatically ignore by git and you can use it to define environment variables start the server instead of `npm run`.

-#### Example
+#### Example start.sh

 ```sh
 #!/bin/bash